- No products in the cart.

 We travel directly to different forests across the country during the honey flow season to collect pure organic honey straight from the source.

-The aroma, taste and color of honey differ in each area because each area has a unique set of flowers.
+The aroma, taste and colour of Natural honey differ in each area.

-Honeybees fly in the radius of 1-2 km to collect nectar.
-If over 50% of that area is covered by a single type of flower, then honey collected from that area is called mono-floral honey.
+Honeybees fly in a radius of 1-2 km to collect nectar.
+If a single type of flower covers 50% of that area, then it is called mono-floral honey.

 There are basically five types of honeybees present in India: